kannaharsha/RealEstateReseachTool/README.md

 - One can now ask a question and get the answer based on those news articles

-- In the tutorial, we will use the following news articles
+- In Sample trail the process , we will use the following news articles
   - https://www.cnbc.com/2024/12/21/how-the-federal-reserves-rate-policy-affects-mortgages.html
   - https://www.cnbc.com/2024/12/20/why-mortgage-rates-jumped-despite-fed-interest-rate-cut.html
   - https://www.cnbc.com/2024/12/17/wall-street-sees-upside-in-2025-for-these-dividend-paying-real-estate-stocks.html
 </br>

----
-Copyright (C) Codebasics Inc. All rights reserved.

-Additional Terms: This software is licensed under the MIT License.
-However, commercial use of this software is strictly prohibited without prior written permission from the author.
-Attribution must be given in all copies or substantial portions of the software.